pytorch/serve/docs/github_actions.md

             uses: actions/checkout@v3
     ```

-    4. Specify the shellacommands/scripts to be run.
+    4. Specify the shell commands/scripts to be run.
 Examples:

         1.
         ```